 S.No.
 Criteria Responsiveness 1 Is the applicant a legally registered Farmer Producer Organisations (FPOs/FPCs) or their federations/ Cooperatives/ Societies/ Partnership Firms/ Companies or combination thereof?
 Yes / No 2 Is the Net-worth of the applicant at least equal to the equity contribution of the IA's Project Cost Component?
 Yes / No 3 Is the proposed equity contribution at least equal to 20% of the IA's cost component?
-Yes / No 4 Is the proposed term loan at least equal to 20% of the IA's cost component?
-Yes / No 5 Does the applicant demonstrate substantial and relevant experience in fields such as agricultural or horticultural input supply, production, aggregation, trading, food processing, exporting, retailing, or logistics provision?
-Yes / No 6 Is the annual turnover of the applicant at least equal to the total cost of the project?
-Yes / No 7 Does the applicant entity, including its shareholder(s), partner(s), director(s), and key management personnel, have a clean financial record with no defaults on debt obligations over the past three years.
+Yes / No 4 Does the applicant demonstrate substantial and relevant experience in fields such as agricultural or horticultural input supply, production, aggregation, trading, food processing, exporting, retailing, or logistics provision?
+Yes / No 5 Is the annual turnover of the applicant at least equal to the total cost of the project?
+Yes / No 6 Does the applicant entity, including its shareholder(s), partner(s), director(s), and key management personnel, have a clean financial record with no defaults on debt obligations over the past three years.
 Yes / No

 Note: Only upon being found responsive (Answer to all above questions is Yes), shall the proposal be evaluated technically.
-If found unresponsive, the proposal shall be summarily rejected.
+If found unresponsive the proposal shall be summarily rejected.